cristianoliveira/ergo/README.md

 ## Why?

 Dealing with multiple apps locally, and having to remember each port representing each microservice is frustrating.
 I wanted a simple way to assign each service a proper local domain.
-Ergos solves this problem.
+Ergo solves this problem.

 ## Installation